 If you are not eligible for visa-free entry into France, you need a visa to enter the country.
 Many countries enjoy visa-free entry for periods of up to 90 days.

-Schengen visa is required for travellers to go to France.
-The Schengen Area consists of 26 European countries.
+Schengen visa is required for travelers to go to France.
+The Schengen Area consists of 23 EU member states and four non-EU countries.
 Visitors entering France are bound by the Schengen Agreement, of which France is a part.